The State of Retail Ecommerce: Q1 2024 Recap

 But this is not merely a trailing metric that tells brands how they are doing now.
 It functions as a key leading metric that shows a brand where it needs to prioritize adjusting stock levels.
 Having this data both historically and projected enables brands to move their availability, ordering, and forecast conversations with Amazon out of anecdotal demands that never go anywhere to a data-based conversation that can produce real action.

-• past forecast and purchase order quantities relative to actual consumption to create more accurate internal forecasts
+• Past forecast and purchase order quantities relative to actual consumption to create more accurate internal forecasts

-• automated identification and correction of purchase order product data errors
+• Automated identification and correction of purchase order product data errors

-• automated identification and dispute of OOS and unavailable ASINs with inventory
+• Automated identification and dispute of OOS and unavailable ASINs with inventory

-• automated identification and dispute of suppressed ASINs.
-If you have questions about how availability on Amazon works or how a machine learning based ecommerce platform can help manage the thousands of decisions a brand must make to successfully run an Amazon business, contact me at [email protected].
+learning-based ecommerce platform can help manage the thousands of decisions a brand must make to successfully run an Amazon business, contact me at [email protected].